microsoft/calculator-specs/active/GraphingMode/GraphingArea.md

 ![Graphing Area](./images/graphingAreaClean.png)

 > Note: Graph styling in comp is slightly out-of-date; tick mark values should appear along each axis instead of along the border.
+Also, degrees and radians buttons should be swapped.

 #### Graphing Area Requirements